Zool: Legacy

 Two children's novels based on the games, entitled Cool Zool and Zool Rules, were released in February 1995.
 They were written by Stan Nicholls and Ian Edginton and published by Boxtree.
 The Game Maker's Companion (APress, 2010), a book on hobbyist game development, contains step-by-step instructions on how to remake the original Zool game using GameMaker Studio.

-A remastered version of the console version of Zool, titled Zool Redimensioned, was developed by Sumo Digital Academy and published by publisher Secret Mode for Windows, PlayStation 4 and Xbox One on August 18, 2021.
-The remake features modes for both modern and classic-style difficulty, challenges for each level, and a multiplayer party mode, as well as an emulated version of the Genesis version of the game.
+A remastered version of the console version of Zool, titled Zool Redimensioned, was developed by Sumo Digital Academy and published by publisher Secret Mode for Windows and PlayStation 4 on August 18, 2021.
+The remaster features modes for both modern and classic-style difficulty, challenges for each level, and a multiplayer party mode, as well as an emulated version of the Genesis version of the game.
 For legal reasons, references to the original game's Chupa Chups sponsorship have been removed.